-And as rural income increases, and family living improves, all And as rural income increases, and lanny living haproves, all North Carolinians will benefit.
+And as rural income increases, and family living improves, all And as rural income increases, and ramily fiving improves, all North Carolinians will benefit.
 The impact the new program is expected to have on agriculturally related business is shown on page 3. given on pages 10-13.

 Close to 2,000 people had a part in developing this program.
-It is close to z,uou people had a part in developing this program, at is a program developed by the people and for the people of the state.
+It is a program developed by the people and for the people of the state.
 The a program developed by the people and for the people of the state.
 The Agricultural Extension Service is pleased to be working with the people of the state on this important program.
 W. Thoffeer

-N. W. SHUFFNER DIRECTOR N. C. AGRICULTURAL EXTENSION SERVICE R. W. SHOFFNER DIRECTOR
+N. C. AGRICULTURAL EXTENSION SERVICE R. W. SHOFFNER DIRECTOR